tjcarney89/swift-xcode-warnings-errors-ios-0217/README.md

-<a href='https://learn.co/lessons/objc-xcode-warnings-errors' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/objc-xcode-warnings-errors' title='Xcode: Warnings and Errors'>Xcode: Warnings and Errors</a> on Learn.co and start learning to code for free.</p>